 Unflavored Gelatin as An Alternative Product

 Some people recommend the use of unflavored gelatin as an agent to hold the hair in place.
-This is applied while in liquid state and allowed to set in the hair.
-It provides almost as much hold as hair gel and is recommended for longer hair.
+This is applied while in the liquid state and allowed to set in the hair.
+It provides almost as much hold as hair gel and is recommended for long hair.

 How to Spike Short Hair Using Gel

-For an all over spiky look, one can dampen the hair and turn the head upside down.
+For an all-over spiky look, one can dampen the hair and turn the head upside down.
 With a bit of gel on the hands, run them through the hair to coat the hair.
-This will allow to gravity to assist in the formation of the spikes, though not in the placement.
+This will allow gravity to assist in the formation of the spikes, though not in the placement.

 How To Spike Long Thick Hair

 For most men, having thick hair is a blessing.
 Being able to grow it out long is a bonus.
-If you have thick long hair, you can follow these instructions to get long spikey hairstyle.
+If you have thick long hair, you can follow these instructions to get a long spiky hairstyle.